Paycheck Protection Program Loans Available Through Coronavirus Stimulus Bill

 What is a Paycheck Protection Program Loan?

 The Paycheck Protection Program is a fully-fledged loan program that originated from the CARES Act.
-This was originally a $350-billion program intended to provide American small businesses with eight weeks of cash-flow assistance through federally guaranteed loans.
+This was originally a $350-billion program to provide American small businesses with eight weeks of cash-flow assistance through federally guaranteed loans.

 How can the Paycheck Protection Program Loan be utilized?